msmur/blog/content/dev/making-sense-of-idempotency/one.md

 Because the quality of idempotence is baked into what we as engineers consider 'business' logic, and it scales proportionally with the complexity of that logic.

 Proving this claim is integral to our discussion (and what I'll spend the rest of this essay on).
-If you believe me - head on over to the next essay.
+If you already believe me (because I _clearly_ know what I'm talking about) head on over to the next essay.

 Let's assume idempotence isn't baked into your business logic.
 Perhaps it's part of a higher level of abstraction such as a generic middleware or library that you use.